Lykos153/AnnexRemote/README.md

 Now save your program as ``git-annex-remote-$something`` and make it executable.

 ``chmod +x git-annex-remote-$something``
-(You'll need the sheebang line ``#!/usr/bin/env python3.6``)
+(You'll need the sheebang line ``#!/usr/bin/env python3``)

 That's it.
 Now you've created your special remote.

 ### Using other requests
 A full documentation is being worked on.
-Until then, have a look at the test cases in order to see how the other methods are used.
+Until then, check the test cases in order to see how the other methods are used.
+Also have a look at [git-annex-remote-googledrive](https://github.com/Lykos153/git-annex-remote-googledrive) which is based on AnnexRemote.

 ## License

-This project is licensed under GPLv3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GPLv3 - see the [LICENSE](LICENSE) file for details